Constitution and By-Laws of the Great Dane Club of America, Inc.

 2. The Treasurer shall perform such other duties and have such other powers as may be delegated by the Board of Directors from time to time, and shall be bonded in such amount as the Board of Directors may determine, the cost of such bonding to be paid by the Club.
 At the end of each fiscal year and prior to the preparation of filing a tax return, the books and records of the Treasurer shall be audited by an auditor selected by the Board of Directors.
 The books and records of the National Specialty shall be included as part of the audit of the records of the Club.
 The Treasurer shall be the custodian of all of the Club’s financial records, including the records of the National Specialties.
 All records shall be retained for the period of time required by the Internal Revenue Service.

-1. The Affiliate Club Representative shall maintain a roll of local affiliate clubs, along with their respective Constitution and By-laws, membership roster and elected Officers and Boards and Delegate to the Club, as well as their Alternates; and shall also maintain a calendar of Affiliate Club show dates and obedience trials.
+The ACR shall maintain a roll of local GDCA affiliate clubs, along with their respective Constitution and By-laws, membership roster and elected Officers and Boards and Delegate to the Club, as well as its affiliate club Alternates, the ACR may appoint a Secretary, at his or her discretion, to assist with duties enumerated herein.

-3. The Affiliate Club Representative shall be elected to serve a term of three (3) years by the Affiliate Club Delegates in accordance with a procedure established by the Affiliate Club Delegates.
-Such procedure shall be duly filed with the Board of Directors and may be amended from time to time, which amendment shall be duly files with the Board of Directors.
+4. The ACR shall be elected to serve a term of three (3) years by the Delegates in accordance with a procedure established by the Delegates.
+Such procedure shall be duly filed with the Board of Directors and may be amended from time to time, which amendment shall also be duly filed with the Board of Directors.

 SECTION 3.
 Appointments.
-One (1) or more person(s) may be appointed by the Board of Directors to assist the Officers listed above in the performance of their duties.
+One (1) or more person(s) may be appointed by the Board of Directors to assist the Officers listed above in the performance of their duties, including, but not limited to, the position of Recording Secretary.

 SECTION 4.
 Vacancies.
 Any vacancies occurring on the Board of Directors or among the offices during the year shall be filled until the next election by a majority vote of all the then members of the Board of Directors, except that a vacancy in the office of the President shall be filled automatically by the First Vice-President, and the resulting vacancy in the office of the First Vice-President shall be filled automatically by the Second Vice-President, and the resulting vacancy in the office of the Second Vice-President shall be filled by the Board of Directors.